awhitneye/Shakle/README.md

 //logs 2 to the console ONE SECOND LATER!
 ```

-This is a great way to deal with async functions in a clean, non-blocking way
+This is a great way to deal with async functions in a clean, easy to read, non-blocking way

 Another powerful feature of promises is that the .then() method always returns another promise.